tkporter/react-native-sms/README.md

 # react-native-sms

 ## SendSMS
-Use this RN component to send an SMS with a callback (completed/cancelled/error).
+Use this RN component to send an SMS with a callback (completed/cancelled/error). iOS and Android are both supported.

 Currently, only user-initiated sending of an SMS is supported.
 This means you can't use `react-native-sms` to send an SMS in the background-- this package displays the native SMS view (populated with any recipients/body you want), and gives a callback describing the status of the SMS (completed/cancelled/error).
 PRs are welcome!